IstvanGercsak/TheMonkees/README.md

 ## Testing

-Thanks to the GitHub Pages option everybody can reach my website through the below link: https://istvangercsak.github.io/TheMonkees/
+Thanks to the "GitHub Pages" option everybody can reach my website through the below link: https://istvangercsak.github.io/TheMonkees/

-I prefer the GitHub Pages option instead of the Cloud9 because it is up and available 24/7.
+I prefer the GitHub Pages option instead of the Cloud9 because it is stable and available 24/7.

 Chrome Developer Tool:
 - With the "Responsive" option I made boundary testing on the edges where the resolution changed from: